Links on SoundGuys may earn us a commission. Learn more.

 The Bose QuietComfort 35 II Gaming Headset package consists of three things.
-First, there’s the Bose QC35 II headphones.
-These are Bluetooth wireless headphones made mainly of plastic, with comfortable leatherette-covered cushions, a lightweight build, and a slim profile.
-The design may be years-old at this point, but the QC35 II still look pretty slick.
-The added rose gold glint to the Bose logos on the sides bring just the right amount of flair, even if you’re not looking for something that’s also a fashion statement.
+First, there’s the Bose QC35 II headset.
+This is a wireless pair of headphones made mainly of plastic, with comfortable leatherette-covered cushions, a lightweight build, and a slim profile.
+The design may be years-old at this point, but the QC35 II still looks pretty slick.
+The added rose gold glint to the Bose logos on the sides brings just the right amount of flair, even if you’re not looking for something that’s also a fashion statement.

-The headphones now come with a detachable 3.5mm boom microphone, which plugs into the 3.5mm jack on the headphones, and terminates in a 3.5mm cord a little over one meter long—this is necessary for console compatibility.
+The headphones now come with a detachable boom microphone, which plugs into the 2.5mm jack on the headphones, and terminates in a 3.5mm cord a little over one meter long—this is necessary for console compatibility.
 The mic features an in-line mute switch, but otherwise it’s a pretty barebones offering.

 Additionally, a USB-A volume dial is included.
 This is meant for use with a PC, and features a 3.5mm jack for plugging in the headset.
 The large volume dial offers a satisfying amount of resistance, and a rubberized bottom, so it won’t go sliding around your desk.
 It also houses a button for turning on microphone monitoring—pressing it multiple times toggles through three monitor volume options.

 The Bose QuietComfort 35 II Gaming Headset sounds great, but you can't create a custom EQ profile.